-(1) Time for filing.
-A motion brought pursuant to section 1538.5 of the Penal Code may be made at the preliminary examination only if at least five (5) court days before the date set for the preliminary examination, the defendant has filed and personally served on the people a written motion accompanied by a Memorandum of Points and Authorities as required by paragraph (2) of subdivision (a) of Penal Code section 1538.5.
+- Time for filing.
+A motion brought pursuant to section 1538.5 of the Penal Code (1) may be made at the preliminary examination only if at least five (5) court days before the date set for the preliminary examination, the defendant has filed and personally served on the people a written motion accompanied by a Memorandum of Points and Authorities as required by paragraph (2) of subdivision (a) of Penal Code section 1538.5.
 At the preliminary examination, the magistrate may grant the Defendant a continuance for the purpose of filing the motion and serving the motion upon the People, at least five (5) court days before resumption of the examination, upon a showing that the Defendant or his or her attorney of record was not aware of the evidence or was not aware of the grounds for suppression before the preliminary examination.
 Any written response by the People to the motion shall be filed with the court and personally served on the Defendant or his or her attorney of record at least two (2) court days prior to the hearing at which the motion is to be made.
 Proofs of Service must be filed by the date of the preliminary examination.
-Motions not filed for consideration at a preliminary hearing must comply with section O of this rule.

-(2) List of items to be suppressed or returned.
+Motions not filed for consideration at a preliminary hearing must comply with section O of this rule. - (2) List of items to be suppressed or returned.
 The moving party shall include a complete itemized list of the specific items of property or other matters sought to be suppressed or returned.
 A general request to suppress or return "all evidence seized," without greater specificity, is not sufficient and shall be deemed an abandonment of the motion.
-Only the items listed in the motion will be considered by the court for suppression or return unless it is established the newly identified item could not reasonably be identified before the motion was filed.

-(3) Specification of factual and legal basis for motion.
-The moving party's Memorandum of Points and Authorities shall comply with the first paragraph of section P of this rule and shall identify the specific legal and factual basis for claiming the search or seizure to be defective.
-An allegation that the search or seizure was "without a warrant" or "without probable cause" without more is not sufficient.
-Failure to identify the specific legal and factual basis for the claim will be deemed a concession the search and/or seizure was lawful and will result in a summary denial of the motion.
+Only the items listed in the motion will be considered by the court for suppression or return unless it is established the newly identified item could not reasonably be identified before the motion was filed. - (3) Specification of factual and legal basis for motion.
+The moving party's Memorandum of Points and Authorities shall comply with the first paragraph of section P of this rule and shall identify the specific legal and factual basis for claiming the search or seizure to be defective. - (4) Copy of Search Warrant, Affidavit, and Inventory.
+If relevant to the motion, legible copies of the Search Warrant, Affidavit in support of the warrant, and Return and Inventory shall be appended to the moving papers. - (5) Failure to comply with the provisions of Penal Code section 1538.5(a)(2), or any portion of this rule may constitute cause for denial of the motion. - When any party is unwilling to stipulate to the transcript of the preliminary examination or grand jury hearing being received into evidence (supplemented by other testimony and argument of counsel, as needed), that fact shall be stated on the first page of the Notice of Motion or Response.
+Failure to so indicate shall be deemed a stipulation to the admission of the transcript into evidence.